Northridge Preparatory School: The Halls System

 Northridge students are divided into four halls: Cavalier, Riddervon, Paladin, and Vytis.
 The students in those halls then participate in annual competitions to accumulate points to their respective halls.
 The most recent hall that won was in the 2024-25 school year and the hall winner was the Paladin Hall.
 The colors for each hall are yellow for Cavalier, black for Riddervon, maroon for Paladin, and since 2025 green for Vytis, undergoing a rebrand from a greyish-white.

 Advisory Program

-A key element in the Northridge approach to education is the advisory system.
-Every student has a faculty mentor who meets with him regularly throughout the year for all seven years, and who is always "on call."
-These regular sessions are meant to help each student pinpoint his academic, personal, and social strengths and weaknesses.
-They help him get to know himself and to follow through on resolutions to improve.
-Through these sessions and the support of a faculty mentor, each student is better able to grow in faith & virtue, manage & improve his studies, and discuss his family & social life.
-Often the advisor's job is simply to listen, to understand and to encourage.
-In addition to this personal help, all upperclassmen receive intensive college and career counseling.
-The advisor is also the key link between parents and the school, so that helping each student mature properly is truly the joint effort it should be.
+A key component of the Northridge educational program is its advisory system.
+Each student is assigned a faculty mentor who meets with the student regularly throughout the school year and remains available for additional guidance.
+The advisory sessions address academic, personal, and social matters and may include discussions of the student's strengths, areas for improvement, study habits, and relationships.
+Faculty mentors may also provide guidance on personal development and matters related to faith and virtue.

+Upperclassmen also receive college and career counseling.
+Faculty mentors serve as a point of communication between students, their families, and the school regarding the student's academic and personal development.